NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   feature_item:
   - name: Auditing algorithms
     icon: fas fa-search
-    content: We review algorithmic decision and prediction models, the data that is used and the larger processes in which they are involved.
-We believe a balanced ethical judgment of algorithmic processes must be context-sensitive and mindful of the real societal impact.
+    content: We review algorithmic decision and prediction models, the data used and the processes in which they are involved.
+We believe a balanced ethical judgment of algorithmic processes must be context-sensitive and mindful of its societal impact.
   - name: Independent
     icon: fas fa-star-of-life
     content: Our audit commissions are made up of independent, academic experts with